1980 Biggin Hill Invader crash: Aircraft

+The Douglas A-26 Invader was a twin-engined medium bomber built for the United States Army Air Forces (USAAF) around 1943.
+It had been sold after the war and had been operated from England since the mid-1970s as a warbird in USAAF markings as "322612", with the nickname Double Trouble.
+Its aircraft registration number was N3710G.

 Accident

-During the Biggin Hill Battle of Britain airshow, the Invader made a fast run along the crowd line at 150 ft then attempted to carry out either a barrel-roll or a wing over.
-When the aircraft was inverted the roll rate increased and it dived into the ground in the valley at the end of the runway.
-The pilot and the six passengers were killed.
+During the Biggin Hill Battle of Britain airshow, the Invader made a fast run along the crowd line at 150 ft then attempted to carry out either a barrel roll or a wingover.
+When the aircraft was inverted, the roll rate increased and it dived into the ground in the valley at the end of the runway.
+The pilot and six passengers were killed.